Appleton, Wisconsin: Climate

 Appleton has a humid continental climate typical of Wisconsin.
 Summers are warm to hot and winters are rather cold in comparison.
 Precipitation is relatively moderate compared to other areas close to the Great Lakes, which means lesser snowfall in winter than in many other cold areas.

 A dew point of 90 °F was observed at Appleton at 5 p.m. on July 13, 1995.
-This is tied for the second highest dew point ever observed in the United States.
+This is tied for the second highest dew point ever observed in the United States and coincides with the 1995 Chicago heat wave.

 Being inland from Lake Michigan, Appleton is prone to temperature extremes.
 The hottest temperature recorded was 107 F during the 1936 Dust Bowl and the coldest was -32 F in 1929.
 The coldest maximum on record is -20 F set in 1994 and the warmest minimum being 82 F in 1912.
 On average, the coldest maximum temperature of the year during the normals between 1991 and 2020 was at a frigid 1 F and the warmest minimum averaged 73 F.

 Demographics

 Appleton is the principal city of the Appleton–Oshkosh–Neenah CSA, a Combined Statistical Area which includes the Appleton (Calumet and Outagamie counties) and Oshkosh–Neenah (Winnebago County) metropolitan areas, which had a combined population of 392,660 at the 2010 census and an estimated population of 409,881 as of 2019.

+According to the 2020 census, 62,899 of the city's population lived in Outagamie County, 11,304 lived in Calumet County, and 1,441 lived in Winnebago County.

 2020 census

 As of the census of 2020, the city's population was 75,644.
 The population density was 3,051.5 PD/sqmi.
 There were 31,747 housing units at an average density of 1,280.7 /mi2.
 Ethnically, the population was 7.3% Hispanic or Latino of any race.
 When grouping both Hispanic and non-Hispanic people together by race, the city was 80.1% White, 6.4% Asian, 3.13% Black or African American, 0.9% Native American, 0.1% Pacific Islander, 3.2% from other races, and 6.5% from two or more races.

-The 2020 census population of the city included 318 people incarcerated in adult correctional facilities and 1,275 people in student housing.
+The 2020 census population of the city included 1,275 people in student housing and 318 people incarcerated in adult correctional facilities.